-Elahe Shokrollahia, Mitra Kheirabadia*, Maryam Bidkhoria, Maliheh Azadparvarb*
+Elahe Shokrollahia, Mitra Kheirabadia,*, Maryam Bidkhoria, Maliheh Azadparvarb,*

 Abstract

 There is no curative treatment for patients infected with Human T-cell Lymphoma virus.
 Human T-cell Lymphoma virus protease plays an important role in activities such as replication cycle and virus maturity.
 The fungal metabolites as bioactive molecules could potentially be considered as a good source of discovery of new medicines.
 The aim of the present study was to investigate the inhibitory effect of fungal metabolites on HTLV-1 protease.
 Twenty fungal secondary metabolites from five different chemical groups were selected based on the inhibitory effects on HIV protease, including Colossolactones, Lanostane type Triterpenoids, Farnesyl Hydroquinone, asterriquinone, Cytochalasins, while indinavir was considered as the control.
 Human T-cell lymphoma virus protease (PDB code: 3LIN) was selected as the receptor for subsequent computational docking and molecular dynamic simulation study with Autodock and Gromacs, respectively.
 Results of the docking and molecular dynamic simulation study suggested a favorable binding mode of Colossolactone IV, Colossolactone II, Ganoderiol F, and Schisanlactone to the HTLV protease with respect to indinavir.
 Analysis of hydrogen bond pattern and RMSF plot revealed a nearly similar ligand-receptor interaction for Colossolactone II and Ganoderiol Fin complex with HTLV protease in comparison with indinavir.
 Colossolactone II and IV derived from Colossum Ganoderma and Ganoderiol F derived from Ganoderma Lucidum exhibited an anti-HTLV protease effect that has been proposed to be able to be developed as a drug.